voltone/aes_crypt/README.md

 ## Limitations

+* The password KDF used by the AES Crypt file format is quite weak by modern standards, potentially allowing brute-force attacks on the passphrase; this is a limitation of the file format, not of this implementation; use a strong passphrase to mitigate the risk, and consider alternative storage formats for highly sensitive data
 * Supports v2 format only
 * Decrypts/encrypts entire contents in memory; no streaming
 * No attempts are made to protect keying material: the passphrase, derived key,